 Academic Supports at Conant

-At Conant High School, we strive to provide academic support to all students, both inside and outside the classroom in order to enhance student success.
-While students are always encouraged to seek assistance from their academic teacher, a variety of resources are available for students seeking additional supports.
+At Conant High School, we strive to provide academic support for all students, in order to enhance student success.
+While students are always encouraged to seek assistance from their academic teacher, a variety of resources are available for students seeking additional support.

 General Study Hall